otagomohio/2019-06-11_GBS_EE/sessions/stacks.md

 **All are open source software**

 • [Stacks](http://catchenlab.life.illinois.edu/stacks/) - A set of interconnected open
-source programs designed initially for the de novo assembly of RAD sequences into loci for genetic maps, and extended to be used more flexibly in studies of organisms with and without a reference genome.
+source programs designed initially for the *de novo* assembly of RAD sequences into loci for genetic maps, and extended to be used more flexibly in studies of organisms with and without a reference genome.
 The pipeline has a Perl wrapper allowing sets of programs to be run.
 However, the software is modular, allowing it to be applied to many scenarios.
-You will use the Perl wrapper in class and the modules on your own.

 • [Structure](http://pritch.bsd.uchicago.edu/structure.html) - A software program
 originally written by Jonathan Pritchard and colleagues that uses Bayesian stochastic models of multi-locus genotype data.
-The package was written to estimate the distribution and abundance of genetic variation within and among populations, patterns that are now commonly called the genetic structure of populations.
+The package was written to estimate the distribution and abundance of genetic variation within and among populations.

 ### Citations and Readings
 **Protocols for running a Stacks analysis**